-To find out, I toured the recycling facility in Greensboro, North Carolina and interviewed the city’s recycling education specialist Tori Carle.
+To find out, I toured the recycling plant in Greensboro, North Carolina and interviewed the city’s recycling education specialist Tori Carle.

 American cities offer many different recycling methods.
 Greensboro and most American communities offer single stream recycling.
 We put all trash in one container and all recyclables in another.
 Some places require that the consumer sort various recyclables into separate containers.

-In single stream recycling, the truck empties your recycle cart and takes everything to a materials recovery facility (MRF).
+In single stream recycling, the truck empties your garbage bin and takes everything to a materials recovery facility.
 There, some combination of machinery and human workers sort and bale everything.